dpalwallet/DPalWallet/README.md

   No,you can't

 - Can I find a lost mnemonic?

-  You can find the mnemonic in the show mnemonic page, But if you clear the computer data and no backup elsewhere, that means you can't find it back.
+  You will find the mnemonic in the show mnemonic page, But if you clear the computer data and no backup elsewhere, that means you can't find it back.

 - I have a large amount of DOGE, it is recommended to transfer to a cold wallet?

-   yES,Although this wallet can store private keys, it is recommended to only store small amounts of DOGE for tips and spend
+  yES,Although this wallet can store private keys, it is recommended to only store amounts of DOGE for tips and spend

 ## Contact Us